DaanAdriaanse/fungal-ITS-identification-pipeline/README.md

 - **Preprocessing**: Raw FASTQ reads are filtered and assessed for quality.
 - **Sub-Workflow 1: Mapping & Specificity**: Filtered reads are aligned to fungal reference genomes using Minimap2.
 Samtools and Bedtools are used to extract mapped regions and validate primer specificity.
 - **Sub-Workflow 2: GermGenie**: A direct taxonomic classification of reads is performed using GermGenie and the EMU classifier.
 - **Sub-Workflow 3: Consensus-Based/Convertfasta-based Identification**: Consensus sequences are generated using Flye and wf-amplicon in both de novo and variant calling modes.
-Additionally, FASTQ reads from the clinical isolates are converted to FASTA for direct ITSx processing and BLAST-based species identification.
+Additionally, FASTQ reads from the clinical isolates are converted to FASTA for direct ITSx processing.
+These four tools are used to perform species identification based on BLAST searches.

 ---